ember-cli/eslint-plugin-ember/docs/rules/avoid-leaking-state-in-ember-objects.md

 # avoid-leaking-state-in-ember-objects

-:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.
+✅ The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

 Don't use arrays and objects as default properties in classic classes or mixins.
 In native classes, it is safe to assign objects to fields.